FREDERIC SALA

 fredsala@cs.wisc.edu

-I have served as a research scientist at Snorkel, where we are building a data-first approach to AI.
+I have a research role at Snorkel AI, where we are building a data-first approach to AI.

 Previously, I was a postdoc in Stanford CS, associated with the Hazy group.
 I completed my Ph.D. in electrical engineering at UCLA, where I worked with the LORIS and StarAI groups.